66.6% OF THE ENERGY DEMAND AT U.S. PULP AND PAPER MILLS IS MET WITH RENEWABLE BIOMASS ENERGY.

 •Trees use the energy of sunlight, and through the process of photosynthesis take carbon dioxide (CO2) from the air and water from the ground.
 In the process, oxygen is released into the air.
 In addition to the CO2 that trees capture, they also help soil capture significant amounts of carbon.1

 • In 2018, U.S. forests and wood products captured and stored roughly 12% of all carbon dioxide equivalents (CO2e) emitted by the U.S.2

 • In Canada in 2018, forest land captured and stored 19% of all CO2e emitted in Canada.3

-• Greenhouse gas emissions from the pulp and paper industry dropped from 44.2 to 37.7 million metric tons CO2e (15%) between 2011 and 2016 due to improved energy efficiency and increased use of less carbon-intensive fossil fuels and carbon-neutral biomass-based energy sources.4
+• GHG emissions (CO2e) from the U.S. pulp and paper industry dropped from 44.2 million to 35.7 million metric tons (15%) between 2011 and 2018 due in part to improved energy efficiency and increased use of less carbon-intensive fossil fuels and carbon-neutral biomass-based energy sources.4

 • Pulp and paper facilities self-generate more than half of their electricity needs, more than 90% of this through the efficient use of combined heat and power (CHP).
 CHP makes the most of energy resources by generating electricity and utilizing the heat that would otherwise be wasted to provide useful thermal energy for manufacturing operations.5